imCipri/sdcProj1_nd013-c1-vision-starter/README.md

 The data you will use for training, validation and testing is organized as follow:
 ```
-/home/workspace/data/waymo
-    - training_and_validation - contains 97 files to train and validate your models
+/home/workspace/data/
-    - train: contain the train data (empty to start)
+    - train: contain the train data (80 files)
-    - val: contain the val data (empty to start)
+    - val: contain the val data (10 files)
-    - test - contains 3 files to test your model and create inference videos
+    - test - contains 10 files to test the model and create inference videos
 ```

-The `training_and_validation` folder contains file that have been downsampled: we have selected one every 10 frames from 10 fps videos.
-The `testing` folder contains frames from the 10 fps video without downsampling.

-You will split this `training_and_validation` data into `train`, and `val` sets by completing and executing the `create_splits.py` file.

 ### Experiments
-The experiments folder will be organized as follow:
+The experiments folder is organized as follow:
 ```
 experiments/
     - pretrained_model/
     - exporter_main_v2.py - to create an inference model
     - model_main_tf2.py - to launch training
     - reference/ - reference training with the unchanged config file
-    - experiment0/ - create a new folder for each experiment you run
+    - experiment0/ - tested a constant learning rate and used random_adjust brightness to augment the data
-    - experiment1/ - create a new folder for each experiment you run
+    - experiment1/ - tested the rmsprop optimizer
-    - experiment2/ - create a new folder for each experiment you run
+    - experiment2/ - added the random_adjust_contract to augment the data
     - label_map.pbtxt
-    ...
 ```

 ## Prerequisites